rjhunjhunwala/S.I.L.O.S/README.md

 <h1>Whitespace</h1>
 Most whitespace dependency is gone.
 The only necessary whitespace separates arguments and the new lines between commands.
 All lines are now indentable!
+<h2>Bitwise operators now have support.
+Please view the bitwise.txt document for a full rundown </h2>
 <h1><b>Please note that all interactivity including graphics support is unavailable on Try it Online! all input must be through command line arguments</b></h1>